-Click the IPView item to activate the InstallShield Wizard.
-Click Next in the welcome screen.
+To install the IPView SE application, click the IPView SE item to activate the installation procedure for the application program.

+Click Next in the welcome screen of InstallShield Wizard.

-Step 3Read and accept the License Agreement; then, click Yes.
+Read and accept the software's License Agreement; then, click Yes.